Our sustainability approach and progress

 Each of our companies is responsible for managing modern slavery risk within their own supply chains and may take varying approaches, such as supplier due diligence, questionnaires and the use of terms and conditions, according to their specific circumstances.
 For example, BEA, one of our largest companies, visits and audits key suppliers, with whom they have ongoing business, between every four months and two years depending on total spend, to review working and labour conditions, the working environment and worker safety.

 Our operating companies have a strong focus on product quality and safety.
-For the year to 31 March 2023, based on available data reported by our companies, we estimate that approximately 62% of the Group’s sites, contributing approximately 75% of revenue, were covered by an ISO 9001 quality management accreditation.
+For the year to 31 March 2025, based on available data reported by our companies, we estimate that approximately 67% of the Group’s sites, contributing approximately 75% of revenue, were covered by an ISO 9001 quality management accreditation or an ISO 13485 certificate (specific to medical devices).

 Protect our environment